Koh — 45 commands.

 Identify and delete orphaned saves — saves not reachable from either HEAD by following parent pointers.
 A recursive SQL CTE identifies the full reachable set; anything outside it is eligible for deletion.
 Requires confirmation.

 Rebuild the SQLite database from manifest files.
+When the database already holds saves, confirms before wiping and rebuilding — --yes skips that prompt for scripted use.
 With --verify, validates all manifest checksums and object integrity before rebuilding.
+Reports a "N saves · M checkpoints · K flags" summary after rebuild and suggests koh verify for a deeper integrity check.
 Run after any database corruption, accidental deletion, or schema mismatch.

 Read-only integrity check.
 Recomputes the Blake3 checksum of every manifest and every stored object, reports any mismatch, and exits non-zero if anything is invalid.
 Opens results in the interactive pager.

-List all bookmarked saves in the interactive pager.
+List all flagged saves in the current repository.

 09 Health